game: An application that uses a DirectPlay protocol to communicate between computers.

 Graphics Device Interface, Extended (GDI+): A Windows API, supported on 32-bit and 64-bit versions of the operating system, that extends GDI to include support for Bezier curves, gradient brushes, image effects, and EMF+ metafiles.

 group: A collection of objects that can be treated as a whole.

 (2) In Active Directory, a group object has an object class group.
 A group has a forward link attribute member; the values of this attribute either represent elements of the group (for example, objects of class user or computer) or subsets of the group (objects of class group).
 The back link attributememberOf enables navigation from group members to the groups containing them.
 Some groups represent groups of security principals and some do not and are, for instance, used to represent email distribution lists.

 Group Policy: A mechanism that allows the implementer to specify managed configurations for users and computers in an Active Directory service environment.

-Group Policy Extension (GP Extension): A protocol that extends the functionality of the Group Policy System.
-GP Extensions consist of client-side extensions and Administrative tool extensions.
-They provide settings and other Group Policy information that can be read from and written to Group Policy Data Store components.
-GP Extension protocols depend on the Group Policy: Core Protocol, via the core GP engine, to identify GPOs containing a list of extensions that apply to a particular GP Client.
+Group Policy extension: A protocol that extends the functionality of Group Policy.
+Group Policy extensions consist of client-side extensions and Administrative tool extensions.
+They provide settings and other Group Policy information that can be read from and written to Group Policy data store components.
+Group Policy Extensions depend on the Group Policy: Core Protocol, via the core Group Policy engine, to identify GPOs containing a list of extensions that apply to a particular Group Policy client.